heckerfr0d/attendance-genie/README.md

 **Smol disclaimer**: Very rarely it can happen that the script runs into some error and fails to mark your attendance...
 Please be vigilant for at least a week after joining the club and report any bugs/discrepancies found.

-For contributions of any kind feel free to open an issue or submit a PR or even directly contact me :innocent:
+For contributions of any kind feel free to talk to us on discord or open an issue or submit a PR or even directly contact me :innocent: